Glass cliff: Overview

 Evidence of the glass cliff phenomenon has been documented in the field of law.
 A 2006 study found law students were much likelier to assign a high-risk case to a female lead counsel rather than a male one.
 A 2010 study found undergraduate students in British political science likelier to select a male politician to run for a safe seat in a by-election, and much likelier to select a female candidate when the seat was described as hard to get.
 A 2014 analysis of US Fortune 500 leadership found that firms with weak performance were likely to promote women into CEO positions over white men.

-Other research has failed to confirm the existence of glass cliff phenomenon.
-A 2007 study of corporate performance preceding CEO appointments showed that women executives are no more likely to be selected for precarious leadership positions than males.
+Additional studies have found that women are likely to be primed as candidates in hard-to-win districts.
+Specifically in the United Kingdom, women of the Conservative Party are more likely selected by party elites to run in less winnable seats than conservative men, though they performed worse than men in elections.
+This occurs both with experienced and inexperienced women candidates, and those with both conventional and nonconventional political backgrounds, indicating a glass cliff phenomenon as opposed to any other explanation.
+Though the Conservative Party has begun to incorporate equality guarantee strategies, women candidates are still often specifically posed as candidates in hard to win districts.

+In contrast, a 2007 study of corporate performance preceding CEO appointments showed that "corporate performance preceding CEO appointments tends to favor females, implying that females (males) are appointed to the CEO position largely at times when the firm is in relatively better (worse) financial health".